Diving sites

 Barco Hundido

-Relief: Rocky bottom and sandy areas with moderate underwater relief, remains of what was once a shipwreck (now without the hull, but the name has remained).
+Relief: Rocky bottom and sandy areas with moderate underwater relief, remnants of what was once a shipwreck (now without the hull, but the name has remained).

-Manta rays and large pelagic fish may be seen depending on the season.
+Manta rays and large pelagics possible depending on the season.

-Snappers, barracudas, moray eels, turtles and a wide variety of tropical fish inhabit the rocky structures and sandy areas.
+Snappers, barracudas, moray eels, turtles, and a wide variety of tropical fish populating the rocky structures and sandy areas.

 Paraíso